CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 ## Restore Your NetQ Data

 Restore your data with the backup file you created in the preceding steps.
 The `restore` option copies the data from the backup file to the database, decompresses it, verifies the restoration, and starts all necessary services.
-Run the installation command on your deployment's *master* node, referencing the directory where the backup file resides and the config key created during the backup process.
+Run the installation command on your deployment's *master* node, referencing the directory where the backup file resides and including the config key created during the backup process.

 Single server installation command: